stevenvergenz/html-palette/README.md

 ## Options/Properties

 All options are also available for read/write on the resulting HtmlPalette instance, with exceptions noted.
+Options indicated as "offscreen only" will be applied the next time the popup is raised.

 ### colorCallback